 What is arrythmia?

-The heart’s electrical system is what controls your heart rate, or the number of times it beats per minute.
-On average the heart beats between 60 and 100 times per minute; and, with every beat, it’s circulating blood through the chambers and valves of the heart and onto the rest of the body.
+The heart’s electrical system controls your heart rate, the number of beats per minute.
+Normally, your heart beats between 60 and 100 times per minute, circulating blood through its chambers and valves to the rest of the body.

 What Is AFib?